Charleston Southern Buccaneers football

 The Charleston Southern Buccaneers football program is the intercollegiate American football team for Charleston Southern University located in the U.S. state of South Carolina.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the OVC–Big South Football Association.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are an affiliate member of the Ohio Valley Conference for football.
 Charleston Southern's first football team was fielded in 1991.
 The team plays its home games at the 4,000 seat Buccaneer Field in North Charleston, South Carolina and are currently coached by Gabe Giardina.

 History

 The Charleston Southern football team began as a club football team in 1989 before moving to NCAA Division III status in 1991, which is a non-scholarship division.
 After NCAA rule changes required all sports to be in the same division, the Buccaneers moved from Division III to Division I in 1993, as the other campus programs were Division I. This caused some challenges for the new program, as they faced off with more established and better funded programs.
 In 1996, the Bucs went 1–10 with a lone win versus West Virginia State.
 Wins were scarce, and in 1997, head coach David Dowd hired defensive coordinator Todd Knight from Gardner-Webb University.
 The two coaches oversaw a slow improvement that began with a large recruiting class in 1997 with 34 scholarships being offered.
 That team would struggle to a 1–9 record with a lone win over Tusculum College.
 The opening game was a 30–7 loss to top 10 ranked East Tennessee State, followed by a heart-breaking loss at then No. 22 ranked South Carolina State.
 In that game, the Buccaneers led 12–6 with less than 1:30 to play, with SC State driving inside the 40 yard line.
 On fourth and short, CSU hit the SC State QB to cause a fumble which the Bucs recovered and began to run with, only to then fumble the ball back, and SC State would score the game winning touchdown on the ensuing drive.
 The 1997 team struggled to recover from that loss.
 A tragic loss off the field was part of that season, as freshman running back Kevin Keyes was murdered near his hometown of Goose Creek, SC.

 The 2000 Buccaneers team beat Liberty for the first time 25–0 and lost to Samford in overtime to finish the season at 5–6.